OpenRA/OpenRA/README.md

 ## Where is Estrela?

-The projects have been merged and ZeroBrane Studio will lead the future.
+The Estrela project has been merged into ZeroBrane Studio.
-Please reassociate files with ZeroBrane Studio.
 To keep your history of files and projects copy the contents of the `EstrelaEditor.ini` in your HOME directory to `ZeroBraneStudio.ini`.
-If you have used Estrela for graphics shader authoring or luxinia, create/modify the `cfg/user.lua` to include the content of `cfg/estrela.lua` to load all tools and specifications by default again.
+If you have used Estrela for graphics shader authoring or luxinia, create/modify the `cfg/user.lua` and add `include "estrela.lua"` (1.20+) to load all tools and specifications by default again.

 ## License